First impressions dictate our decision-making process on a daily basis.

 - How to start a business

+What would the benefit be to someone who’s looking for this solution?
 It’s safe to say a benefit might be to eliminate fear so they can get a peaceful night’s sleep.
-Let’s add that to the headline:

-1. Headline with a Benefit Added
+1. Headline With A Benefit Added

 Now, let’s add specifics by stating exactly when they can achieve this solution.

-2. Headline with Specifics Added
+2. Headline With Specifics Added

 Now we’re speaking directly to our prospect’s emotions.

-Side note: The “when” could also be a specific number of steps, ways, etc.
+The “when” could also be a specific number of steps, ways, etc.

-The “How to” method is a quick and easy way to create a great headline from scratch, but there’s another way that’s a well kept secret among copywriters.
+The “How To” method is a quick and easy way to create a great headline from scratch, but there’s another way that’s a well-kept secret among copywriters.